dmitrypol/dmitrypol.github.io/_posts/2016-10-26-rails-nested-routes-polymorphic-associations.md

 end
 {% endhighlight %}

-We can DRY this code by following user_id / company_id pattern when deciding with `_path` helper to return.
 Now we can replace our `link_to` helpers in ERB files with these:

 {% highlight ruby %}
 <%= link_to 'Back', Pathfinder.new(params: params, record: @article).index %>